Color Graphics Adapter: Textmode color

 Each character cell stored four bits for foreground and background color.
-However, in the cards default configuration, the fourth bit of the background color does not set intensity, but sets the blink attribute for the cell.
+However, in the card's default configuration, the fourth bit of the background color does not set intensity, but sets the blink attribute for the cell.
 All characters on the screen with this bit set will periodically blink, meaning their foreground color will be changed to their background color so the character becomes invisible.
 All characters blink in unison.

 By setting a hardware register, the blink feature can be disabled, restoring access to high-intensity background colors.

 All blinking characters on the screen blink in sync.
 The blinking attribute effect is enabled by default and the high-intensity background effect is disabled; disabling blinking is the only way to freely choose the latter eight-color indexes (8-15) for the background color.

 Notably, the GW-BASIC and Microsoft QBASIC programming languages included with MS-DOS supported all the text modes of the CGA with full color control, but did not provide a normal means through the BASIC language to switch the CGA from blink mode to 16-background-color mode.
 This was still possible however by directly programming the hardware registers using the OUT statement of the BASIC language.